amida-tech/recruitment-registry/api/docs/api.md

 ### HTTP Status Codes and Error Messages

-This API return the following HTTP status codes for success
+This API uses the following HTTP status codes for success

-- 200 (OK): Used for [GET] requests when server responds with an object in the response body.
+- 200 (OK): Used for request when server responds with a resource (typically [GET]) in the response body.
-- 201 (Created): Used for [POST] requests that create new records.
-For all posts that create a new record the id is included in the response body (Ex: `{id: 5}`).
+- 201 (Created): Used for [POST] requests that create new resources.
+New resource id is included in the response body (Ex: `{id: 5}`).
-- 204 (No Content): Used for all requests (typically [PATCH] and [DELETE]) that returns no content.
+- 204 (No Content): Used for all requests (typically [PATCH] and [DELETE]) that contains no content in the response body.

 In the case of error the following error codes are used

 - 400 (Bad Request): Indicates bad parameter(s) is/are passed to the API.
 This can be wrong input object format, invalid value (for example not existing id) or constraint violations such as trying to create a new user with the same username.
 - 401 (Unauthorized): Indicates JWT specified in the Authorization header is invalid or does not correspond to an active user.
-- 403 (Forbidden): Indicates JWT specified in the Authorization header is valid and corresponds to a user but that user does not have permission to access to resource requested.
+- 403 (Forbidden): Indicates JWT specified in the Authorization header is valid and corresponds to a user but that user does not have permission to access to the resource requested.
-- 404 (Not Found): Indicates path does not exist.
+- 404 (Not Found): Indicates resource does not exist.
 - 500 (Internal Server Error): Indicates an unexpected run time errors.

 When server responds with an error status, an error object is always included in the response body and minimally contains `message` property.